Why we need to stand up for women’s rights and survivors

 Photo: Vanessa at age 5 (left) and Vanessa at age 25 (right)

-Editor’s note: In light of the recent US Presidential Election, and with the start of 16 Days of Activism Against Gender-Based Violence happening later this month, MoveUP member Vanessa Sharma reached out and asked if we would share this story on our channels.
+Editor’s note: In light of the recent US Presidential Election, and with the start of 16 Days of Activism Against Gender-Based Violence happening later this month, last week we asked MoveUP member Vanessa Sharma if we could share this story she shared online.

 WARNING: This article contains content on the subject matters of racial and sexual violence and may be triggering for some individuals.
 Resources for sexual assault survivors are listed at the bottom of the article.